juice-shop/pwning-juice-shop/part2/broken-authentication.md

 solvable!
 It might just take a little bit more detective work to find out how an OAuth login is handled.

+You can always use the official demo instance at
+<http://demo.owasp-juice.shop> to play with Google login and learn how
+it works there, then apply what you learned on your local instance.

 #### Hints

 * There are essentially two ways to light up this challenge in green on